-Whether it's gender or geography, behaviors or browsers, segmentation allows you to personalize your email strategy based on your audience themselves.
-Studies have shown that one-click segmentation can be drastically improve your conversion rates as much as 39%.
+Whether it’s gender or geography, behaviors or browsers, segmentation allows you to personalize your email strategy based on your audience themselves.
+Studies have shown that one-click segmentation can drastically improve your conversion rates by as much as 39%.

 Here’s an example of what your segments dashboard should look like: